 Our Mission Statement: To locate the lost, bring them to Christ, and to help all Christians grow into the stature of the fullness of Christ.

-ELDERS AT THOMASTON ROAD CHURCH OF CHRIST: From left to right: Walter Calhoun, Kelly Anderson, Tom Behel, Todd Van Etten, and Bryan Rogers
+ELDERS AT THOMASTON ROAD CHURCH OF CHRIST: From left to right: Tom Behel, Walter Calhoun, Todd Van Etten, and Bryan Rogers.

 Thank you for your interest in Thomaston Road Church of Christ, in Macon, GA.
 We consider you our honored guest.
 Through our website, we hope you will find out a little more about who we are, but more importantly about the God we serve.
 Please feel free to explore our webpage and we hope that you will visit our congregation soon!